ThomasArtemius/Block-Almighty/README.md

 ![](https://github.com/ThomasArtemius/Block-Almighty/blob/main/Gifs/Proto6.gif)

 ## Assets
-The assets are generated using bing and the SFX as well the music is downloaded from pixabay
+The assets are generated using bing and the SFX as well the music are downloaded from pixabay